Mass of Paul VI: Three new Eucharistic Prayers

-The Third Eucharistic Prayer's structure follows the Roman Canon.
-It is based on the 4th-century Anaphora of St Basil.
-Both the Third and Fourth Eucharistic Prayers were created by Cipriano Vagaggini of the Pontifical Athenaeum of Saint Anselm at Rome in 1966.
+The third Eucharistic Prayer's structure follows the Roman Canon.
+The fourth is based on the 4th-century Anaphora of St Basil.
+Both the third and fourth Eucharistic Prayers were written by Cipriano Vagaggini of the Pontifical Athenaeum of Saint Anselm at Rome in 1966.

 Communion under both species

 A council at Lambeth in 1281 directed that the people were to be given unconsecrated wine.
 The Council of Trent taught that only the priest who celebrated Mass was bound by divine law to receive Communion under both species, and that Christ, whole and entire, and a true sacrament are received under either form alone, and therefore, as regards its fruits, those who receive one species only are not deprived of any grace necessary to salvation; and it decreed: "If anyone says that the holy Catholic Church was not moved by just causes and reasons that laymen and clerics when not consecrating should communicate under the form of bread only, or has erred in this, let him be anathema."
 While the Council had declared that reception of Communion under one form alone deprived the communicant of no grace necessary to salvation, the 1908 Catholic Encyclopedia states theologians had surmised that receiving both forms may confer a greater grace, either in itself (a minority view) or only accidentally (the majority view).